G-R3Xx/DisplayDeck/README.md

 # DisplayDeck

-DisplayDeck is a Windows desktop utility for switching between a normal desk monitor setup and a TV gaming setup.
+DisplayDeck is a Windows desktop utility for creating and switching between custom display profiles.

-It is designed for people who keep multiple monitors connected to their PC and also want to use a TV in another room for couch gaming, streaming, or full-screen launcher use.
+It is designed for people who use multiple monitors, TVs, projectors, racing displays, or other screens connected to one PC and want a quick way to switch between different display layouts.

+Common examples include desk work, TV gaming, sim racing, presentation setups, streaming layouts, or single-monitor focus modes.

 ## Screenshot